 (2) Finalize Purchase: When pressed, verify that the credit card information is reasonable.
+(Use Business::CreditCard to validate the number.)
 If not, print a warning and redraw the screen.
-Next, all quantities in the shopping cart are deducted from store inventory and removed from the shopping cart database table.
+Next, all quantities in the shopping cart are deducted from store inventory and removed from the shopping cart table.
 A Thank You screen should then be drawn giving appropriate links of your choice.

-Testing: What should happen if the card is expired?
+Testing: What if the card is expired?
+What if the card number is invalid?
 What if the shopping cart has more of an item than the quantity in stock?